Chu Chia-hua: World War II career (1937–1945)

 Following the outbreak of the Second World War in Europe in 1939, Zhu, along with Zhang Qun, Wang Chonghui, and H. H. Kung, argued that China should maintain a position of neutrality in the European conflict.

 In April 1939, Zhu, together with Dai Li, hosted a banquet in Chongqing for the German arms dealer Hans Klien, who was known for his extensive involvement in Germany’s munitions industry.

 In 1940, Zhu sent a congratulatory message to German Field Marshal Wilhelm Keitel, praising Germany’s “victories” in Europe and urging the German government to use its influence to restore peace on the continent while refocusing its attention on East Asia.
 Zhu believed that Japan could never defeat China and was of no real strategic value to Germany.
 He suggested that the time had come for Germany to reengage diplomatically in China to secure its postwar interests.
 In his correspondence to Keitel, Zhu wrote that “the postwar reconstruction of the Nationalist government will rely greatly on your country, and China’s revival, in every respect, will in turn contribute to your nation’s prosperity.”

 In early June 1940, Zhu presided over the founding ceremony of the Sino-German Cultural and Economic Association, where both Chinese and German representatives delivered speeches and adopted a joint declaration.
 Zhu’s address and the full text of the declaration were published in the Central Daily News on 9 June, and simultaneously reported by the Central News Agency and reprinted in the Ta Kung Pao.The event drew criticism from some senior officials.
 Wang Shijie remarked that “Zhu Liuxian and others, by convening a Sino-German Cultural Association at this juncture to advocate for Germany, acted with regrettable naivety.”

-Two days later, on 11 June, Under Chiang and Zhu's premission, the Central Daily News ran an editorial titled “Reading the Sino-German Association’s Declaration,” expressing cautious optimism for future Sino-German relations: “Germany was once a world power, and its future position in global culture and politics remains incalculable.
+Two days later, on 11 June, Under Chiang and Zhu's permission, the Central Daily News ran an editorial titled “Reading the Sino-German Association’s Declaration,” expressing cautious optimism for future Sino-German relations: “Germany was once a world power, and its future position in global culture and politics remains incalculable.
 The war in the Far East has lasted nearly three years; its purpose is the restoration of China’s territory and independence.
 From a cultural standpoint, the German people and their leaders, guided by their intellectual tradition, may well reconsider their Far Eastern policy.
 A strong and independent China, whether culturally, economically, or politically, would bring Germany a hundred benefits and not a single harm.”